faizanqureshi777/Project-of-SC/README.md

-# Project-of-SC made bu faizan and abbas
+# Project-of-SC made by faizan and abbas
 we are so genious